ucsd-cse12-f20/ucsd-cse12-f20.github.io/pa2/index.md

 suggestions as PA1.
 We may give you feedback on style, which you should pay attention to, because future assignments will assign points to style.

-## README
+## Part 3: Gradescope Assignment (4 points)

-You will answer the following question in your README:
+You will also answer question on Gradescope regarding the assignment.
+The following are the questions you will need to answer. **Make sure to submit directly to the Gradescope assignment: "Programming Assignment 2 - questions"**

 1. Describe a mistake you made in your implementation, and how you fixed it.
 (Don't worry if you don't think your implementation is fully complete when